docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 The restore command can be used to create a new UCP cluster from a backup file.
 After the restore operation is complete, the following data will be recovered from the backup file:
-* Users, Teams and Permissions.
+* Users, teams and permissions.
-* All UCP Configuration options available under `Admin Settings`, such as the DDC Subscription license, scheduling options, Content Trust and authentication backends.
+* All UCP configuration options available under `Admin Settings`, such as the DDC subscription license, scheduling options, Content Trust and authentication backends.

-There restore operation can be performed in any of three environments:
+There are two ways to restore a UCP cluster:
 * On a manager node of an existing swarm, which is not part of a UCP installation.
 In this case, a UCP cluster will be restored from the backup.
 * On a docker engine that is not participating in a swarm.
 In this case, a new